scala-android/sbt-android/README.md

 * Re-enable incremental resource merging
 * Dramatically improve scala-based project build times; proguard-caching is performed automatically on debug builds
+* Better default proguard configuration for scala projects (no need to specify explicit rules unless there's something you absolutely need)

 ## New features in 0.8.x ##